Santa Maria man identified as victim of weekend shooting | News Channel 3-12

 Santa Maria man identified as victim of weekend shooting

-SANTA MARIA, Calif. - A 32-year-old Santa Maria man was identified as the victim in a weekend shooting in Santa Maria.
+SANTA MARIA, Calif. - Police identified Robert Valencia, 40, of Santa Maria as the victim in a weekend shooting in Santa Maria.

 The shooting happened around 11:50 p.m.
 Saturday on Railroad Avenue near the intersection with Fesler Street.